Knox College is hosting a special Spring Preview Day for high school sophomores and juniors on Monday, March ...

 Outstanding students may elect to undertake College Honors in their senior year, carrying out an advanced research project presented and defended to a faculty committee that includes a distinguished outside examiner.
 Recent College Honors awarded in classics include:

-Many classics students study abroad on programs where they are able to explore firsthand the physical evidence of Greek and Roman art and architecture.
+Many classics students study abroad on programs that immerse them both in ancient Greek and Roman art and architecture, and in modern Greek and Italian culture.
 Others study in a program in Florence exploring the works of the Italian Renaissance that drew its inspiration from antiquity.

 There's no better way to explore the possibilities of life after Knox than internships.
 Our students find internships with the assistance of the Bastian Family Center for Career Success.

-Amici Antiquitatis, the Classics Club, is an active group of classics students.
+The Classics Club is an active group of classics students.
 It sponsors an annual reading and dinner in the spring and organizes a variety of special events over the year.
-Speakers have included Stanley Lombard, translator, who has performed dramatic readings of Homer's Odyssey; William Levitan, who read from his published translation of the letters of Abelard and Heloise; and Joe Goodkin, who performed a half-hour musical version of The Odyssey.
+Speakers have included Stanley Lombardo, translator, who has performed dramatic readings of Homer's Odyssey; William Levitan, who read from his published translation of the letters of Abelard and Heloise; and Joe Goodkin, who performed a half-hour musical version of The Odyssey.